Focus (Stan Getz album)

 Focus is a jazz album recorded in 1961, featuring Stan Getz on tenor saxophone with a string orchestra, piano, bass, and drums.
-The album is a suite, which was originally commissioned by Getz from composer and arranger Eddie Sauter.
+The album is a seven-part suite, which was originally commissioned by Getz from composer and arranger Eddie Sauter.
 Widely regarded as a high point in both men's careers, Focus was later described by Getz as his favorite among his own records.
 The pair would next collaborate on their soundtrack to the 1965 film Mickey One.